rm3dom/Terra-GitOps/README.md

 # Terraform / Helm / GitHook / GitOps

 Example using Terraform and Helm for GitOps.
-This sample uses a git hook.

 ## This projects uses